Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/dif_000185_497.jpg)

-###### The head, and the top and central sections of the column or the pillar of the Barberini Harp, and a view of the soundboard with the two of the sound holes and the central braces.
+###### The head, and the top and central sections of the column or the pillar of the Barberini Harp, and a view of the soundboard with the two of the sound holes.
 Museo Nazionale degli Strumenti Musicali, Roma, 2014.

 ***